peterhnm/temporal-getting-started/README.md

 ## About The Project

-Mit diesem Projekt möchte ich nach und nach Temporal besser kennenlernen.
+This project is a first exploration of Temporal – a microservice orchestration platform designed for running reliable, scalable, and long-lived distributed applications – from the perspective of someone familiar with BPMN.
-Gleichzeitig sind es meine ersten Schritte mit der Programmiersprache `Go`.
+At the same time, it marks my first experience with the `Go` programming language.
-Die Idee ist es bekannte Konzepte aus BPMN mithilfe von Temporal umzusetzen.
+The goal is to model and implement familiar BPMN concepts using Temporal, exploring how common workflow and process patterns can be represented within the Temporal framework.
-Folgende Konzepte sollen intensiver beleuchtet werden:
+The following BPMN concepts are currently in focus:
 - [x] Service Task
 - [x] User Task
 - [ ] Message Correlation
-- [ ] ...
+- [ ] More to come...

 ## Getting started
 1. Start a temporal server